basarat/demo-typestyle/08-cssRaw/script.md

 import { style, cssRaw } from 'typestyle';
 ```

-It simply takes any raw CSS you want typestyle to manage as a simple string. e.g. here we have some raw css that adds a red color to items with className `red`
+* It simply takes a simply string containing any raw CSS you want typestyle to manage.
+* e.g. here we have some raw css that adds a red color to items with className `red`

 ```js
 cssRaw(`